Janet Little

 Accreditation Manager

-The Brunswick County Sheriff’s Office Accreditation Division is responsible for maintaining an accredited status with organizations created for the purpose of improving the law enforcement profession.
-Achieving an accredited status involves self-evaluation of agency policies, procedures, training, and personnel management before the accrediting body conducts a formal review of the agency.
+The Brunswick County Sheriff’s Office Accreditation Division is responsible for maintaining the agency’s accredited status through organizations dedicated to advancing the law enforcement profession.
+Achieving accreditation requires a comprehensive self-evaluation of agency policies, procedures, training programs, and personnel management practices, followed by a formal assessment conducted by the accrediting body.

-The Brunswick County Sheriff’s Office was awarded international accreditation on July 28, 2018 by the Commission on Accreditation for Law Enforcement Agencies, Inc. (CALEA) and was the sixth Sheriff’s Office in the state to receive this award.
-The Sheriff’s Office is now in CALEA’s four-year Accreditation cycle that includes annual remote, web-based file reviews and a site-based assessment every four years.
-The agency is expected to be re-accredited in late 2022.
+On July 28, 2018, the Brunswick County Sheriff’s Office was awarded international accreditation by the Commission on Accreditation for Law Enforcement Agencies, Inc. (CALEA), becoming the sixth Sheriff’s Office in North Carolina to receive this distinction.
+The agency currently participates in CALEA’s four-year accreditation cycle, which includes annual remote, web-based file reviews and an on-site assessment every four years.
+The Sheriff’s Office is scheduled to receive its second reaccreditation in July 2026.

 CALEA Public Portal Link